pure-data/externals-howto/README.rst

 There are no real differences between outlets of the various message types.
 At any rate, it makes code more easily readable, if the use of outlet is shown at creation time.
-For outlets for any messages a null pointer is used.
+For outlets for any-type messages, a null pointer is used.
 Signal outlet must be declared with ``&s_signal``.

-Variables if the type ``t_object`` provide pointer to one outlet.
+Variables of type ``t_object`` provide pointers to one outlet.
-Whenever a new outlet is generated, its address is stored in the object variable ``(*owner).ob_outlet``.
+Whenever a new outlet is generated, its address is stored in object variable ``(*owner).ob_outlet``.

-If more than one message outlet is needed, the outlet pointers that are returned by ``outlet_new`` have to be stored manually in the data space to address the given outlets.
+If more than one message outlet is needed, the outlet pointers returned by ``outlet_new`` must be stored manually in the data space to address the given outlets.

 outlet\_bang